The Zenith v30.0

 Bio-Robotic Orchestration & Opentrons Integration

-The IS-CHRP Zenith ecosystem is architected to transcend in-silico simulation by providing a direct computational bridge to physical hardware.
-The system implements a formal Closed-Loop Validation Loop, where generative discoveries from the Zenith-285M Engine are translated into high-fidelity liquid-handling protocols for Opentrons Flex and OT-2 robotic systems.
+The Zenith ecosystem is architected to transcend in-silico simulation by providing a direct computational bridge to physical hardware.
+The system implements a formal Closed-Loop Validation Loop, where generative discoveries from the Zenith-500M Engine are translated into high-fidelity liquid-handling protocols for Opentrons Flex and OT-2 robotic systems.

 The Robotic Bridge Architecture